petrobras/ross/paper/paper.md

 For most types of bearing, the load-deflection relationship is nonlinear.
 Furthermore, load-deflection relationships are often a function of shaft speed (i.e $\mathbf{K_e} = \mathbf{K_e(\omega)}$ and $\mathbf{C_e} = \mathbf{C_e(\omega)}$).
 To simplify dynamic analysis, one widely used approach is to assume that the bearing has a linear load-deflection relationship.
-This assumption is reasonably valid provided that the dynamic displacements are small [@friswell2010dynamics].
+This assumption is reasonably valid, provided that the dynamic displacements are small [@friswell2010dynamics].
 Thus, the relationship between the forces acting on the shaft due to the bearing and the resultant velocities and displacements of the shaft may be approximated by: